Skip to main content

 vi /etc/multipath/wwids

-6. Make sure that the file contains information about the WWID of the block device.
+6. Make sure that the WWID information of the block device is in the file.
 For example:

 vi /etc/multipath/wwids